vuejs/vue-test-utils/docs/guides/testing-async-components.md

 ## Testing Asynchronous Behavior

-There are two types of asynchoronous behavior:
+There are two types of asynchronous behavior you will encounter in your tests:

 1. Updates applied by Vue
 2. Updates outside of Vue